-One reason I love this recipe so much is because it lends itself to most any vegetable.
+One reason I love this recipe so much is that it lends itself to almost any vegetable.
 Also, substitutes work well.
-Rice or noodles can replace potatoes and chicken, pork or beef can be added for meat lovers.
+Rice or noodles can replace potatoes and chicken, and pork or beef can be added for meat lovers.

 I like to freeze enough soup for those extra busy days when I don't feel like cooking.
 And when friends are feeling under the weather, this healthy vegetable soup is conveniently stored in the freezer.